Pages Navigation Menu

 “Hi you most likely do not know me.
 Eight years ago you spoke to my home-school group about being writers.
 Now I am one.
 I don’t have anything published but I have found a love for writing.”

 If just one student finds joy in writing words and discovers the ability within themselves to expand their imagination and craft stories, then any amount of time I can spend talking about the craft is worth it.
-I would love to share the joy of writing with your classroom.
+I would love to share the joy of writing with your students.
 Click the Contact Tab above and send me a message.

 TOPICS:

-The Power of WORDS
+The Power of WORDS & Basic Story Structure

 Based on my Rescue Animal Series, we will talk about the difference between fiction and nonfiction, and how to add emotion to stories.
 Students will learn to find ideas for a story and how to organize their ideas.
 This is a fun, interactive program suitable for all ages.
 Any amount of time can be allotted for this exercise.
 I will need a projector and smart board.
 Power point presentation.
 20 minutes (or can be adjusted as needed to fit your schedule).